Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What property type will give the best return in Ghana over 5 years as of 2026?

-As of early 2026, mid-market townhouses in gated communities and 2-3 bedroom apartments in rental-strong areas are expected to give the best total return over 5 years in Ghana.
+As of 2026, modern 1 to 3 bedroom apartments in strong Accra rental zones should give the best total return over 5 years in Ghana.

 How will new infrastructure projects affect property prices in Ghana over 5 years?